-The liabilities recognised for employee benefits consist of the following amounts:8
+The liabilities recognised for employee benefits consist of the following amounts:6

 2014 2013

 \$'000 \$'000

-Noncurrent:
+Non-current:

-defined benefit plans 10,386 13,642
+Defined benefit plans 10,386 13,642

 Current:

-defined benefit plans 1,246 1,193
+Defined benefit plans 1,246 1,193

-other short term employee obligations 221 303
+Other short term employee obligations 221 303

 Current pension and other employee obligations 1,467 1,496

-In the statement of financial position, the current and non-current portion of the defined benefit obligation are presented separately to comply with AASB 101.60.
+In the statement of financial position, the current and non-current portion of the defined benefit obligation is presented separately to comply with AASB 101.60.
 However, paragraph 118 of AASB 119 Employee Benefits does not specify whether this disaggregation is needed.
 Therefore, an entity is also allowed to present the obligation as non-current in its entirety.

 The current portion of these liabilities represents the Group's obligations to its current and former employees that are expected to be settled during 2015.
+Other short-term employee obligations arise mainly from accrued annual leave entitlement at the reporting date and various superannuation payments.
+As none of the employees are eligible for early settlement of superannuation arrangements, the remaining part of superannuation obligations for defined benefit plans is considered non-current.